SIDN/hadoop-provisioning-manager/README.md

 The last step is required because otherwise the Ranger HDFS plugin will not be able to connect to the updated Ranger Admin service.

+## Adding additional hosts

+Adding new hosts requires careful execution of the following steps, to make sure all services are correctly deployed on their assigned hosts.

+- Stop all services
+- Add the new host to desired groups in hosts configuration file
+- start db, kerberos and console
+- Deploy all service assigned to new host
+- Deploy tls
+- Deploy Kerberos principals
+- Deploy Kerberos keytabs
+- Start all services

 # Tips

 ### Make sure the database and Kerberos KDC are running before deploying other components